WheteThunger/RecycleManager/README.md

 #### Output multipliers

 - `Output multipliers` -- This section allows you to increase or decrease the output of specific items.
-For example, if you set `scrap` to `2.0`, all scrap output will be double.
+For example, if you set `scrap` to `2.0`, all scrap output will be doubled.
   - `Default multiplier` -- This multipler applies to all items, except for those overriden in `Multiplier by output item short name`.
   - `Multiplier by output item short name` -- This section allows you to override the default multiplier for items by short name.
     - Example: `{ "scrap": 2.0, "metal.fragments": 0.0 }`